 Communications and Advocacy Strategist

 At this time, Protect Democracy has decided to pause hiring for Communications and Advocacy Strategist for a number of factors, including the rapidly changing situation with COVID-19.
 We’re still accepting applications, but will pause on moving candidates forward in the process.
-We plan to reevaluate this decision around April 24.
-Of course, if we have updates or news before then, we will post them here.
+Of course, if we have updates or news, we will post them here.

 Protect Democracy is seeking multiple highly motivated individuals to join the team as a Communications and Advocacy Strategist.